SaltyGoo/saltygoo.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Offer a Lamb to the Altar of Worship</b></summary>
-- You can speak the Holy Language.
+- You can speak the Holy Language of Angels, Demons, Gods and Babies.
-- You can spend 10 minutes at any shrine to learn the health and disposition of the divinity in residence.
+- You can spend 10 minutes at any shrine to learn the health, goal and disposition of the divinity in residence.
-- Once per game you can ask a divinity a question, which they will answer with a hint.
+- Once per session you can ask a divinity a question, which they will answer with a hint.
 </details>